simon741/edu-devcamp/HOL/HOL0/README.md

 ## Before you start<a name="before"></a>

-> &#x1F53A;If you already have an Office 365 subscription, please **use an alternate browser or use private mode!** This will help avoid any issues with conflicting accounts.
+> &#x1F53A; If you already have an Office 365 subscription, please **use an alternate browser or use private mode!** This will help avoid any issues with conflicting accounts.
 >
 > Clear your browsers cache and restart your browser.
 >